 - 1. Patient Care - a.
-Assess and manage the patient's general medical status. - b.
-Empathy - 2.
+Empathy and compassion in patient care interactions - 2.
 Interpersonal and Communication Skills - a.
 Communicate effectively in a multi-disciplinary setting. - b.
 Creatively work ways of communicating with the patient when language barriers are present - c.
 Demonstrate accurate record keeping. - 3.
 Medical Knowledge - a.
 Demonstrate an understanding of the psychosocial and healthcare needs for patients in all life stage. - 4.
 Professionalism - a.
-Practice with professionalism, compassion, and concern in a legal, ethical, and moral fashion. - 5.
-Practice Based Learning - a.
+Practice with professionalism, compassion, and concern in a legal, ethical, and moral fashion. - Practice Based Learning - a.
 Demonstrate an understanding of public health concepts, health promotion, and disease prevention - b.
 Be curious at all times with the expectation to continue learning